the French flag

 - those governing relations between citizens: civil law

-What form of government is most adapted to human nature?
+What form of government is most suited to human nature?

-Many political commentators before Montesquieu attributed this quality to monarchy.
-Indeed, the monarch commands his subjects as a father commands his children.
-It therefore appears to be the most natural political system.
+Many political thinkers before Montesquieu attributed this quality to monarchy: the monarch commands his subjects as a father commands his children, making it the most natural political system.

-Montesquieu objects that after the death of the father, power passes to sons or brothers, leading to a government of many.
-The family is therefore not the paradigm from which the most natural form of government can be determined.
+Montesquieu objects that after the death of the father, power passes to sons or brothers, giving rise to a government of many.
+The family is therefore not the model from which the most natural form of government can be derived.

 One might expect Montesquieu to argue in The Spirit of Laws that democracy is the political system most in keeping with human nature.
 This is not the case.
-The most natural government is the one that best adapts to the people for whom it is established.
+The most natural government is the one that best fits the people for whom it is established.

-In fact, the diversity of peoples leads to a great diversity of laws, and in turn, to a great variety of political regimes: there are few universal laws, and therefore, no political regime that is universally valid:
+The diversity of peoples gives rise to a great diversity of laws and, in turn, to a great variety of political regimes.
+There are few universal laws, and therefore no political regime that is universally valid:

 Laws must be so peculiar to the people for whom they are made that it is a very great accident if those of one nation can suit another 5.